r-bakes/r-bakes/README.md

 Entering graduate school Fall of 2025.
 Beyond my professional work, I enjoy exploring game development and learning about AI.
 <p/>
 <p>
-The projects taking up most of this time right now are:<br/>
+The projects taking up most of my time right now are:<br/>
 🎓 Graduate School - Masters in Computer Science.<br/>
 🤖 Enter the Dungeon - A Roguelite game used to learn front-end stacks.
 See the repo by the same name.
 </p>